 Former Georgetown Mayor Carl Doering donated the first building, an old slaughter house on 8th Street.
 It had no heat and no air conditioning, and presented a real challenge to clean up.
 Even so, the original founding team was very excited to get into the building.
 The first day of business was June 8, 1985.
 The inventory was a few bags of donated clothes and the cash box contained $17 in donations.
 With a great deal of faith, the first few volunteers set about recruiting volunteers from the various churches and civic organizations.

 In 1986, Jeanne Mosier generously donated a space in the Industrial Park North for The Caring Place, which had already outgrown the slaughter house.
 The organization grew and prospered, though not without enduring and surviving some tough economic times.
 In 1990, The Caring Place opened a new, larger facility at 2001 Railroad Avenue, which allowed the thrift store to become a significant source of income.
 Soon outgrowing that facility, the current building at 2000 Railroad was built in 2004, and enlarged the very next year.
 Six years later, that building was bursting at the seams.
-The 2011 expansion provided a larger food pantry, food warehouse, an expanded Client Services Department and space for additional specialty shops within The Shops at The Caring Place.
+The 2011 expansion provided a larger food pantry, food warehouse, an expanded Programs & Services department and space for additional specialty departments within The Shops at The Caring Place.

 The Caring Place continues to fulfill the mission for which it was created back in 1985.
 It remains a community based and community supported organization which serves the community.
 The Caring Place exists because of the generosity of the Georgetown community and because of the confidence the community has in the ability of The Caring Place to step up, and not step over, our neighbors in need.